 Let me start by saying that spanning tree is a Good Thing.
 It saves you from loops, which will completely shut down a network.
 But it has to be configured properly to work properly.
 I can’t count the number of times I’ve had a client call me, desperate with a terribly broken network, and I’ve responded, “Sounds like a spanning tree problem.”

 There are many ways things can go wrong with spanning tree.
-In this article I’ve collected a few of the recurring themes.
+In this article, I’ve collected six of the recurring themes.

 As I said, spanning tree is a good thing.
 But for some reason, a lot of switch vendors disable it by default.
 So out of the box, you might have to enable the protocol.